 This is logical because should a virus be inside a cell of any type, the immune system needs to be able to respond to it.
 This also explains why pathogens inside human red blood cells (which are non-nucleated) can be difficult for the immune system to find, such as in malaria.

-Before antigen can be presented, it must first be processed.
+Before an antigen can be presented, it must first be processed.
 Processing transforms proteins into antigenic peptides.

 MHC Class I Molecules